 Exercising an option is the activation of the right granted in the options agreement.
 When an employee exercises an option, they may purchase shares at a predetermined price.

-The Excercise Cost is the total cost that an employee will pay when exercising their stock options.
-Exercise cost is calculated by multiplying each share’s exercise price by the number of shares purchased.
+Exercise Cost is the total cost that an employee will pay when exercising their stock options.
+Exercise cost is calculated by multiplying each option’s exercise price by the number of options exercised.